FirelyTeam/firely-docs-firely-server/overview.rst

 Quick navigation
 ----------------

-Below you will find some links that help you navigate through the documentation:
+Below you will find some links that help you qucickly navigate through the documentation if you want to jump-start your implementation:

  *  :ref:`I want to run Firely Server as a standalone app <vonk_basic_installation>`
  *  :ref:`I want to add a FHIR API to my database <vonk_facade>`